RENCI-NRIG/chaos-jungle/storage/README.md

 Chaos Jungle uses the database in order not to corrupt the same file twice.
 Chaos Jungle also provide feature to revert the corrupt data into original values based on the database records. see ```--revert``` usage

-The database file path can be configured in .cfg file.
+The database file path can be configured in .cfg file within same directory of cj_storage.py

 ```
 [Paths]